At what age is it best — to buy an annuity?

 Phasing: buying in tranches

 The single hardest problem with annuity timing is that rates change.
 Gilt yields move daily.
-An annuity purchased in January 2022 would have paid roughly 30% less than the same annuity purchased in January 2024, purely because of interest rate movements.
+An annuity purchased in early 2022 would have paid roughly a third to a half less than the same annuity in 2024, purely because of interest rate movements — a healthy 65-year-old's income on a £100,000 pot rose from around £4,500 a year to over £7,000 across that period.
 Nobody can reliably predict where gilt yields will be in three or five years.

 Phased annuity purchase — buying an annuity with a portion of the pot every few years rather than all at once — is the standard hedge against this timing risk.
 It works on the same principle as pound-cost averaging in investments: by spreading purchases over time, you avoid the risk of buying everything at the worst possible moment.

-A common approach: keep the pot in drawdown from the initial access age, then annuitise 20–30% of the remaining pot every three to five years.
+Advisers often describe a phased approach along these lines: keep the pot in drawdown from the initial access age, then annuitise a portion of the remaining pot every few years.
 Each tranche is bought at a higher age (better rate) and at whatever gilt yield prevails at that time.
 By the mid-70s, most or all of the pot has been converted to guaranteed income — at a blended rate that smooths out the peaks and troughs of any single purchase date.

 This phased approach also interacts well with the hybrid strategy: the drawdown portion shrinks naturally over time as tranches are annuitised, reducing investment risk precisely when the retiree is oldest and least able to recover from a market downturn.